PrincetonUniversity/PROMPT/README.md

 #### Preprocessing

 1. Generate a single LLVM bitcode file
-2. (No need to do it manually if specifying a pair of function and basic block in `slamp-driver`) Annoteate Metadata ID for functions, basic blocks, and instructions with `-metadata-namer` pass
+2. (No need to do it manually if specifying a pair of function and basic block in `slamp-driver`) Annotate Metadata ID for functions, basic blocks, and instructions with `-metadata-namer` pass
 3. (optional) Run loop profile to generate `loopProf.out`

 #### Run PROMPT